Become a Teacher in Missouri

 - Physics (9-12)

-The Missouri Department of Elementary and Secondary Education requires candidates to have a 2.5 GPA from a regionally accredited college or university.
+The Missouri Department of Elementary and Secondary Education require candidates to have a 2.5 GPA from a regionally accredited college or university.
 For more information on the GPA requirement contact DESE before enrolling.

-To use the ABCTE program to obtain a teaching certificate in Missouri, you will:
+To use the ABCTE program to obtain a teaching certificate in Missouri, you will need to: